apalache-mc/apalache/UNRELEASED.md

      DO NOT LEAVE A BLANK LINE BELOW THIS PREAMBLE -->
 ### Bug fixes

  * Fix usage of sets of function sets in the arrays encoding, see #1680
+ * Fix an uncaught exception when setting up the output manager, see #1706